Can you beat it? The NZ car that has clocked up two million kilometres

 "It still has the original engine and transmission," said Guthrie's John Sherman.

 "If I hadn't worked on it, I wouldn't believe it.
-I wouldn't believe it could do two million without something going wrong.
-It's only because I know that I believe it.
-Otherwise, I wouldn't."
+I wouldn't believe it could do two million without something going wrong."

-Sherman said a combination of the product, frequent servicing, and the way Hebley has looked after the vehicle is the reason it has continued to push on.
+Sherman said a combination of factors like the type of vehicle, frequent servicing and how well Hebley had looked after it were some of key reasons as to why the Corolla has continued to push on.

 "That era of Toyota has such built-in reliability.